HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/administration/user_provisioning/user_synchronization.md

 # User synchronization

-HCL People Service is designed to store user information beyond existing system and enrich the user data with additional attributes and information.
+HCL People Service is designed to store user data and enrich it with additional attributes and information.
 The service stores entire user profiles in its database, including the federated data, custom fields, profile images and more.

-As companies vary in the way they store and manage user data, People Service provides a flexible way to synchronize user data from different sources and map them into the People Service's data model.
-It also enables users to manage their profile and provide details that may not exist in the external sources.
+As companies vary in the way they store and manage user data, People Service provides a flexible way to synchronize user data from different sources and map them into the service's data model.
+It allows users to enhance their profiles and provide details that may not exist in the external sources.

-User synchronization allows People Service to understand and discover people within an organization.
-This feature leverages the process of [user federation](./user_federation.md) to gather user data from external sources and synchronize it with the People Service.
+User synchronization leverages the process of [user federation](./user_federation.md) to gather user data from external sources and synchronize it with the People Service.

 ## User synchronization job